Eco Church

-St Mary’s is set in a large churchyard in an area of outstanding natural beauty on the North Norfolk coast.
+St Mary's, Kelling is set in a large churchyard in an area of outstanding natural beauty on the North Norfolk coast.

-Six years ago, the PCC looked at the A Rocha Eco Church survey and felt that over the decades, conservation efforts had been made.
+In 2017, the PCC looked at the A Rocha Eco Church survey and felt that over the decades, a variety of conservation efforts had been made.
 Encouraged, it decided to pursue a bronze award.
 Mostly it had to explore the last two of the five categories - Community and Global Engagement and Lifestyle.
 So for instance it undertook a Plastic Challenge for Lent and later, an Eco Quiz - with the first prize being a vegan meal which no one much wanted to win!

 In the lead up to COP26 in 2021, St Mary's committed to fully divest from fossil fuels to become part of the largest ever joint-divestment by faith organisations.